dabolichin/dabolichin.github.io/src/pages/index.md

 As an engineering team lead at Vinted I have:

-- Leaded and grown the Trust & Safety cross-functional engineering team
+- Led and grown the Trust & Safety cross-functional engineering team
 - Scaled the security, community support and content quality services to support 60M+ registered members
 - Contributed to make the second-hand first choice worldwide as a backend developer
 - Grown one team into bigger Trust domain